 Live chat is quickly becoming ubiquitous across the web, with more and more B2C and B2B businesses realizing the tremendous benefits it offers.
-In fact, according to research by Forrester, “44% of online consumers say that having questions answered by a live person during an online purchase is one of the most important features a website can offer.”
+In fact, according to research by Moxie, “75% of survey respondents stated they would prefer to live chat versus calling to speak with an agent.”

 “The rapid growth in the customer centric approach to get insights about customer preferences, have driven the demand for live chat software market,” wrote Reportbuyer, an industry intelligence solution that provides all market research reports from top publishers.
 “Real time communication is among the vital components for understanding the needs of the consumers.”

 The Many Benefits of Live Chat

 Live chat offers numerous benefits for businesses looking to connect with consumers online.
 This is especially true for banks and credit unions that are looking to evolve business models from the in-person, branch model to the online, 24/7 digital service model.
 Benefits include:

 - Decrease in call volumes

 The beauty of live chat is that it offers a tool for banks and credit unions to service customers and members without losing the personal touch or scrapping the customer service approach that has been so important in financial services, for so long.

 Some impressive stats on live chat show how impactful the tool can be: